7tag Aviation

 PMA parts remain fully certified and traceable, and in many cases they are available faster than OEM components.

 Forecasts suggest that PMA usage in certain categories may increase by 15–25% over the next two years.
+For operators, this trend provides additional flexibility in balancing cost, lead times, and availability.

 4. Expansion of Digital Supply Chains